metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_proxy_patch_v1alpha1_manifest.md

 Optional:

 - `name` (String) Name of the cluster to match.
-- `origin` (String) Origin is the name of the component or plugin that generated the resource.Here is the list of well-known origins:inbound - resources generated for handling incoming traffic.outbound - resources generated for handling outgoing traffic.transparent - resources generated for transparent proxy functionality.prometheus - resources generated when Prometheus metrics are enabled.direct-access - resources generated for Direct Access functionality.ingress - resources generated for Zone Ingress.egress - resources generated for Zone Egress.gateway - resources generated for MeshGateway.The list is not complete, because policy plugins can introduce new resources.For example MeshTrace plugin can create Cluster with 'mesh-trace' origin.
+- `origin` (String) Origin is the name of the component or plugin that generated the resource.
+Here is the list of well-known origins: inbound - resources generated for handling incoming traffic. outbound - resources generated for handling outgoing traffic. transparent - resources generated for transparent proxy functionality. prometheus - resources generated when Prometheus metrics are enabled. direct-access - resources generated for Direct Access functionality. ingress - resources generated for Zone Ingress. egress - resources generated for Zone Egress. gateway - resources generated for MeshGateway.
+The list is not complete, because policy plugins can introduce new resources.
+For example MeshTrace plugin can create Cluster with 'mesh-trace' origin.